 In this chapter, the first subsections are general.
 The later subsections contain specific engineering data relevant to enable setting up and programming the robot.
-Chapter 2.10 Safety-related Functions and Interfaces on page 28 describes and defines safety-related functions particularly relevant for collaborative applications.
-Instructions and guidance provided in chapter 2.10 Safety-related Functions and Interfaces on page 28 as well as in section 2 Safety above are particularly important.
+Chapter describes and defines safety-related functions particularly relevant for collaborative applications.

+Instructions and guidance provided in chapter as well as in section are particularly important.

 It is essential to observe and follow all assembly instructions and guidance provided in other chapters and parts of this manual.